-Rockefellers offers rich seafood menu
+Rockefellers offers rich menu in a familiar setting

 Oysters have been served in the clubby space on the corner of Mack Avenue and Nottingham Road in Grosse Pointe Park ever since Tom Brandel established his first Tom's Oyster Bar there in 1985.

 And the tradition continues, now that Jai-Lee Dearing has freshened up and reopened the attractive space that was in its most recent incarnation, Dylan's.
 Wisely, he hasn't tampered with the setting.
 The big piano is still there in the front corner of the tin-ceilinged bar, and it's still presided over by Marty Balog, who seems to know every song in the great American songbook, including the lyrics.

 The sushi bar and oyster bar share space between the cocktail bar and the two dining rooms, with the sushi chef and oyster shucker working side by side.
 And the down-east style décor with sailing memorabilia and framed New Yorker covers is still the backdrop.

 No more blue-and-white checked tablecloths, though.
 The tables are now covered in white linen overlaid with crisp white paper.